 My husband Mark and I along with a bunch of our friends are on the Trails for Kids committee so we started camping on Wednesday evening so that we could be there to help check people in.
 Little did we know what our weekend was going to have in store for us.
 WOW!

-But Thursday morning we woke up and we were all hungry so we decided to drive in to Pineville and eat breakfast at the Pineville Grill.
+But Thursday morning we woke up and we were all hungry so we decided to drive into Pineville and eat breakfast at the Pineville Grill.

 The Pineville Grill

-Like I said, the girl who isn’t a morning person likes her breakfast food!
+As I said, the girl who isn’t a morning person likes her breakfast food!
 This was an omelet that had pretty much everything. eggs, bacon, sausage (although I had them hold the sausage), ham, cheese, onions, bell peppers, and more cheese.
 Mine came with a side of either toast or biscuits and gravy or something else… I went for the biscuits and gravy.
 I’m actually glad I did because my darling little ate quite a bit of my biscuits and gravy.
 Apparently she’s a biscuits and gravy fan too.

 Eagle Drive-In.
 Must I say anymore?
 I think the pictures can do the talking for themselves!